MeteorYee/Chinese-word-segmentation/README.md

 I have to attribute to an example on CSDN the implementation of this whole system, and the example is implemented by python and based on Perceptron.
-I take some reference to that system's architecture.
+I took some reference to that system's architecture and got a lot of help.
 Here are the link:

 http://download.csdn.net/detail/SummerRain2008/468453